-Home networks, whether wired or wireless, allow for a wide range of home control functionality in addition to simply giving access to the internet.
+Home networks allow for a wide range of home control functionality in addition to simply giving access to the Internet.
 Common applications include:

-- Security: Cameras and alarms can be connected to your home’s network, keeping your home safe while you’re away.
-In addition, you can interface with them remotely, so if someone rings your doorbell while you’re occupied, you can decide whether it’s worth dropping what you’re doing to go answer the door.
+Security: Cameras and alarms can be connected to your home’s network, keeping your home safe while you’re away.
+You can also interface with them remotely, so if someone rings your doorbell while you’re occupied, you can decide whether it’s worth dropping what you’re doing to go answer the door.

-- Temperature control: Program the thermostat or tweak it from anywhere, allowing you to save energy or get your home temperature ready for when you get home.
-The windows and blinds can also be controlled remotely with a home network.
+Temperature control: Program the thermostat to adjust on a schedule, or tweak it from anywhere.
+This allows you to save energy or get your home temperature ready for when you get home.
+Windows and blinds can also be controlled remotely with a home network.

 The possibilities are nearly limitless for what you can do with a home network, whether you go wireless or hardwired.
 The key is to have it properly installed and fully configured to support the automated features you want to use.